anuj8052/All-About-ML/The Best Basic/Recommendation_models/TensorflowLite.md

-Alright Anuj, you’re asking for a deep dive into **TensorFlow Lite recommendation systems**, so buckle up—we're going into full expert mode.
+Alright, you’re asking for a deep dive into **TensorFlow Lite recommendation systems**, so buckle up—we're going into full expert mode.
 I’ll take you through the *why*, *how*, and *what*—from modeling to deployment on edge devices. 🚀

 ---